CALL NOW FOR A FREE CONSULTATION:888-407-2955

 What is MTBI?

-The term MTBI refers to mild traumatic brain injury.
-But characterizing these injuries as minor may be misleading.
+The term MTBI refers to mild traumatic brain injury, but characterizing these injuries as minor may be misleading.
 MTBIs, like all brain injuries, are extremely serious.
 They result when a blow, jolt, shaking, or other trauma to the head causes the victim to experience symptoms such as:

 • Loss of consciousness